ozone-his/ozone-docs/docs/implementers/enable-sso.md

 # Enabling and Disabling Single Sign-On (SSO)

-Ozone HIS provides supports for Single Sign-On (SSO), enabling users to authenticate once and seamlessly access all integrated applications without repeated logins.
+Ozone HIS provides support for Single Sign-On (SSO), enabling users to authenticate once and seamlessly access all integrated applications without repeated logins.
 SSO is powered by [Keycloak](https://www.keycloak.org), which serves as the central Identity Provider (IDP) for managing authentication and authorization throughout the Ozone ecosystem.

-With SSO enabled, all authentication requests are routed through Keycloak, which acts as the Identity Provider (IDP) and replaces each application's individual login page with a unified Keycloak login page for all users.
+With SSO enabled, all authentication requests are routed through Keycloak.
+It replaces each application's individual login page with a unified Keycloak login page for all users.
 This provides a consistent login experience across all integrated applications.
 For branding or user experience customization, you can modify the Keycloak login page, see [Customizing the Keycloak Login Page](../implementers/branding-apps.md#white-labelling-keycloak) for more details.

 ## SSO Implementation per App